Wildsong/docker-postgresql/README.md

 Base image for docker-arcgis-enterprise that has postgresql added.

-It can either be used to build a PostgreSQL server or you can use this as a base for arcgis-server to provide it with the PostgreSQL client libraries.
+It has only the client libraries installed, it's intended as a base image for arcgis-server so that it can connect as a client to postgresql databases.

 ## Build

 ```
-docker build -t geoceg/postgresql-server .
+docker build -t geoceg/postgresql .
 ```

 ## Run